conference@iof.tu.edu.np

 Guideline for Abstract Submission

 • Abstract must be limited to 250 words.
-Include a clear title and 4 to 5 key words.
+Include a clear title and 4 to 5 keywords.
+Include the author’s full name, institutional affiliation, and a short bio.

-• File name of the abstract should be formatted as: Firstname_Lastname_Themeofabstract (e.g. Chris_Lynn_SilvicultureandForestry).
+• File name of the abstract should be formatted as: Firstname_Lastname_Themeofabstract (e.g. Chris_Lynn_ForestPolicy)